targeting pixel

 • College Navigator: Federal website to assist students in learning more about college.

-• U.S. Department of Education: This site provides financial aid information regarding federal programs.
+• U.S. Department of Education: This site provides information on financial assistance to federal programs.

 • Social Security Administration: Check here to confirm correct Social Security numbers.